larryknaebelobsidian/kingdom/Proposition 47. The Jews had the strongest possible assurance given to them that the Kingdom based on these covenants would be realized..md

 Copyright © 2021 by The Lockman Foundation.
 All rights reserved.
 Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/)

 >Attention has already been directed (Prop.
 18) to the fact that the prophecies pertaining to this Kingdom shall not, in their ultimate fulfilment, fail, i.e., they are unconditional.
-The reason for this is that they are evolved from covenants confirmed by oath; and hence, in view of their absolute certainty (no matter how postponed), God has given expression to language which affirms beyond any doubt that this Kingdom, sustaining a covenanted relationship, would at some time in the future be established; and this, too, as covenanted in connection with the national salvation of the Jewish nation.
+The reason for this is that they are evolved from covenants *confirmed by oath*; and hence, in view of their *absolute certainty* (no matter how postponed), God has given expression to language which *affirms beyond all doubt* that this Kingdom, sustaining a covenanted relationship, would at some time in the future be established; and this, too, *as covenanted* in connection with the national salvation of the Jewish nation.
 Thus, e.g., read Jer.
 31:36-37, and 33:19-26; Isa.
 54:9, 10, etc.
 >p.
 287 Vol. 1 Prop.
 47

 ### Jeremiah 31:36-37